THE BORDER REPORTS NOTICIAS DE ATLANTA, INMIGRACIÓN Y LA FRONTERA

 Mexican Citizens Should Avoid Non-Essential Travel

-NOGALES, ARIZONA, US – The Mexico Consulate in Nogales, Arizona, calls on Mexicans and foreigners to avoid non-essential travel to and from Mexico until further notice.
+ARIZONA.- The Mexico Consulate in Nogales, Arizona, calls on Mexicans and foreigners to avoid non-essential travel to and from Mexico until further notice.

 The goal is to prevent the spread of the Covid-19 pandemic by protecting the health of those who live on the border states.